 Ensure you get organic potatoes.
 Russets (also called Idaho potatoes) are often prone to containing pesticides, but going organic will help get around this.
 You want a firm and smooth potato, each uniform in size.

 How to prepare wedges for grilling

+Start by washing and scrubbing your potatoes under a cold tap.
 Slice each potato lengthwise into halves.
 Place each half face down on your chopping board, and cut lengthwise again to produce quarters.
-Slice one more time to leave you with eight wedges per potato.
+Cut one more time to leave you with eight wedges per potato.
 Make sure you do this as evenly as possible.

 What does soaking potatoes do?

 Putting your wedges in a hot water soak before grilling is a great way to make your wedges crispier.
 It helps release some of the starch in the potato flesh and absorb more moisture, giving you softer insides and crisper outsides.
 It also stops the wedges from sticking together.

 Some people prefer to use an aluminum foil packet to cook wedges in, but I haven’t for this recipe.
 Using a foil pouch can help to make cleanup easier, but it won’t allow you to create a grilled charr effect on the skins.

 If you are worried about your wedges sticking to the grill, use an oil with a high smoke point (e.g. canola oil) to brush the wedges and grill grates.

 How to grill potato wedges

 From start to finish, this appetizer only takes 30 minutes to cook and is one of our easiest barbecue recipes.